lokalized/lokalized-java/README.md

 ## Translation Failure Handling

 Locale fallback and final failure handling are separate decisions.
-After each unsuccessful catalog attempt, [`TranslationFallbackPolicy`](https://javadoc.lokalized.com/com/lokalized/TranslationFallbackPolicy.html) decides whether to try the next candidate.
+After each unsuccessful locale attempt, [`TranslationFallbackPolicy`](https://javadoc.lokalized.com/com/lokalized/TranslationFallbackPolicy.html) decides whether to try the next candidate.
 Only after fallback stops or candidates are exhausted does Lokalized ask the configured [`TranslationFailureHandler`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html) what to return